unhenei/smart-brain/README.md

 # smart-brain (face recognition app)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-It was a full-stack project of ZTM bootcamp, where I built a front-end with Creact React App, a back-end server with express, and a database with PostgreSQL.\
+It was a full-stack project of ZTM bootcamp, where I built a front-end with Creact React App, a back-end server with Express, and a database with PostgreSQL.\
 Here is the front-end code source.\
 Besides the original requirement, I expended the project and added several other features to make it more appealing.\
 \